 Summary:

-The Elizabeth City-Pasquotank Public Schools district in North Carolina is home to four high schools, each with its own unique characteristics and performance levels.
-The standout school in this district is the Elizabeth City Pasquotank Early College, which consistently ranks among the top high schools in the state and boasts exceptional test scores, with over 90% proficiency in several subject areas.
-In contrast, the other high schools in the district, Northeastern High and Pasquotank County High, struggle with much lower proficiency rates and have extremely high rates of free/reduced lunch recipients, suggesting a high level of economic disadvantage among their student populations.
+The Elizabeth City-Pasquotank Public Schools district in North Carolina is home to four high schools serving grades 9-12.
+The standout school in the district is the Elizabeth City Pasquotank Early College, which consistently ranks among the top high schools in the state and outperforms the district and state averages on key metrics like test scores and graduation rates.
+In contrast, the other high schools in the district, Northeastern High and Pasquotank County High, have lower statewide rankings and test scores that are generally below the district and state averages.

 Thank you for your feedback!